markkulube/foodies-share-309/README.md

 ### View a user's timeline
 Admins can view a specific user's timeline, including their posts and saved posts by clicking the "Timeline" button next to the user.

+### Review posts on a user's timeline
+Admins can review posts on a specific user's timeline, including their posts and saved posts.
+However, they will review posts as if they are the user, not the admin.
+This means the review will be from the user they are viewing.

 ### Search/Delete Posts
 Admins can add search for posts in the Post table and delete posts by clicking the "Delete" button next to a post.